-The European Commission adopted a Women’s Charter on 5 March 2010 and committed to strengthening gender equality in all its policies.
-To translate the Women’s Charter’s objectives into reality, the EC adopted an action plan for promoting equality between men and women –the Gender Equality Strategy.
-“The actions in the Strategy will help us address some of the remaining gender gaps.
-The gender gap in the employment rate was 12 percentage points in 2009.
-We will work to improve women’s participation in the labour market by facilitating the work-life balance, promoting female entrepreneurship,” declared Viviane Reding, former Vice-President of the European Commission Justice, in “Strategy for equality between women and men” 2010-2015.
+The European Commission approved the Women’s Charter on March 5th, 2010 and thus committed to strengthen gender equality.
+In other words, the European Commission adopted an action plan for promoting equality between men and women, the Gender Equality Strategy.
+“These actions will help us address some of the remaining gender gaps.
+The gender gap in the employment was 12% in 2009.
+We will work to improve women’s presence in the labor market by facilitating the work-life balance and promoting female entrepreneurship”, said Viviane Reding, former Vice-President of the European Commission Justice, in “Strategy for equality between women and men” in 2010-2015.

 The target group of the project will be:

 - Key stakeholders, policy formulators and decision makers in each country: institution, organizations, companies, SME’s, Local Public authorities, representatives of the Ministry of Education, schools, kindergartens, Hospitality Industry, trade unions leaders.

 - Vocational and Education Training (VET) and non-VET teachers, trainers, Mentors, Student Teachers, schools, teachers associations and/or unions, VET providers, teachers’ education providers, national/regional organizations in charge of VET and non-VET education, local bodies, etc.